-Interest on the Class B Notes will also be subordinated to principal payments on the Class A Notes if either (a) the maturity of the notes has been accelerated after an event of default or (b) credit losses erode the aggregate assets of the trust below the then-outstanding principal balance of the Class A Notes.
+Interest on the Class B Notes will also be subordinated to principal payments on the Class A Notes if either (a) the applicable payment date is the final maturity date of a subclass of the Class A Notes or (b) credit losses erode the aggregate assets of the trust below the then-outstanding principal balance of the Class A Notes.
 See "-Payments of Principal" and "Servicing Matters-Distributions" for details of the priority rules that would apply in these circumstances.